Community Living Assistance and Support Services Provider Manual

 If the requested adaptive aid is related to transportation services, the case manager must complete Form 3598, Individual Transportation Plan, based on the deliberations of the service planning team (SPT).
 This form must be submitted to the Department of Aging and Disability Services (DADS) in conjunction with applicable forms as outlined below.

 All assessments for adaptive aids requested through the CLASS program must:

-- be based on a face-to-face evaluation of the individual by the licensed professional conducted not more than one year before the date of purchase of the adaptive aid;
+- be based on a face-to-face evaluation of the individual by the appropriate licensed professional, practicing within the scope of his/her licensure, conducted not more than one year before the date of purchase of the adaptive aid;

 - include a description of and a recommendation for a specific adaptive aid listed in this appendix and any associated items or modifications necessary to make the adaptive aid functional;

-- include the individual's diagnosis of a related condition(s) and how the requested adaptive aid will address this diagnosis (for example, cerebral palsy, quadriplegia or deafness);
+- include the individual's diagnosis of a related condition(s) and identify how this adaptive aid will meet the needs of the individual and must include consideration of alternatives known to the appropriate licensed professional to meet the individual’s need(s) based on this diagnosis (for example, cerebral palsy, quadriplegia or deafness);

 - include a description of the symptom(s) related to the diagnosis (for example, unable to ambulate without assistance); and

 - include a description of the specific needs of the individual and how the adaptive aid will meet those needs (for example, the individual needs to ambulate safely and independently from room to room and the use of a walker will allow him to do so).